Although charms can be deployed in isolation, they are typically used alongside

 juju deploy cs:trusty/mysql-57 --bind "shared-db=database cluster=internal"

-deploy command connects charm endpoints to specific spaces and
+The following connects charm endpoints to specific spaces and includes a

 default-space, for any interfaces not specified: